biboudis/clashofthelambdas/README.md

 Clash of the Lambdas
 ====================
-Microbenchmarking collection functional APIs of Java 8, Scala, C#, F# on Windows and Linux.
+Microbenchmarking collection, functional APIs of Java 8, Scala, C#, F# on Windows and on Linux.

 To run the benchmarking suite as is, you will need a system with approximately 769mb of free space for heap allocation.
 Regarding execution time, a run on a